Malix-Labs/awesome_atomic/readme.md

 - [osbuilder](https://www.osbuild.org/) - Build-Pipelines for Operating System Artifacts
   - [How to: Image Builder + OSTree + Anaconda](https://www.osbuild.org/news/2020-06-01-how-to-ostree-anaconda.html)
   - [osbuild user guide](https://www.osbuild.org/guides/user-guide/user-guide.html)
+- [ABRoot](https://github.com/Vanilla-OS/ABRoot) - A utility which provides full immutability and atomicity to a Linux system, by transacting between two root filesystems.
+Updates are performed using OCI images, to ensure that the system is always in a consistent state.

 ## Integration Resources